Change Management Model: The Human Element

 Smartsheet is a work management and automation platform that enables enterprises and teams to work better.
 Organizations embracing change management methodologies can utilize Smartsheet’s features to streamline documentation, improve communication, and modify work styles.
 During the strategic planning phase, you can use Smartsheet to proactively chart your vision, align the right timelines, and empower your people to share their ideas with an accessible model.

-As change begins to take hold in your company, use Smartsheet Sights to track your progress.
-Build a customized, centralized dashboard in Sights to surface all key information and stay updated in real-time.
+As change begins to take hold in your company, use Smartsheet dashboards to track your progress.
+Build a customized, centralized dashboard to surface all key information and stay updated in real-time.
 Additionally, use the reporting function to provide real-time visibility into resources, status, and performance so you can rapidly align operations to strategy.

 See how Smartsheet can help you initiate the work style changes you want to see in your organization.
 Try Smartsheet for free for 30-days.